kylefox/jquery-modal/README.md

 Load a remote URL with AJAX:

     <a href="login.html" rel="modal:open">Login</a>

+Load a remote URL and post forms in the modal via AJAX

+    <a href="login.html" rel="modal:open:ajaxpost">Login</a>

 You should apply a width to all your modal elements using normal CSS.